AlexanderAKM/Multimodal/README.md

 ## TODO

 TODO:
-1. We change generate_lesion.py so that it runs on benchmark and saves performance.
+1. We change generate_lesion.py so that it runs on different benchmarks and saves performance.
     - Glue, Blimp, SyntaxGym

 2. Get compute from AISIG?